spraakbanken/mink-backend/docs/developers-guide.md

 ## Testing

 Automated tests are provided to exercise the Mink backend's API routes and validate a complete resource lifecycle.
-These tests use `pytest`.
-Ensure all required dependencies are installed (for example, by running `pip install -r requirements-dev.txt`), then execute:
+To run the tests, use `pytest` (with an activated virtual environment, or prefix the command with `uv run`):

 ```bash
 pytest [--custom-log-level=<log_level>] [--mink-log-level=<log_level>] [-k <test_name>]